Smart money moves for families

 New parents often worry about their child’s health and their ability to afford health care.
 Parents have one month from the time their baby is born, or adopted, to add them to their health insurance policy.
 Miss this important deadline and you’ll likely have to wait until the next open enrollment period.
 Don’t forget, once your baby is born, he or she has their own deductible.
 You may “max out” the deductible on mom during the baby’s delivery, but then if your baby needs extra care for some reason, you may incur additional expenses.

 When securing coverage for your infant, it’s important to mind the “birthday rule.”
-This regulation, set by the National Association of Insurance Commissioners, dictates that a child born into a family in which both parents have insurance through their employers must take the plan of the parent whose birthday comes first in the calendar year as coverage; the other parent's insurance is considered secondary.2 The plan of the parent with the earlier birthday will determine the deductible and coverage, but you’ll want to assess how much you’ll need to save for potential out-of-pocket medical costs, as well.
+This regulation, set by the National Association of Insurance Commissioners, states that if both parents have employer-sponsored insurance, the child must be covered under the plan of the parent whose birthday comes first in the calendar year.
+The other parent's insurance is considered secondary.3 The plan of the parent with the earlier birthday will determine the deductible and coverage, but you'll also want to assess how much you'll need to save for potential out-of-pocket medical costs.

 Stay-at-home parents should also consider life insurance.
-In 2021, the value of stay-at-home parents’ work was estimated at $184,820.3 If something happens to a stay-at-home parent, would you be able to afford full-time care and other help to replace all the tasks those parents do?
+In 2025, the value of stay-at-home parents’ work was estimated at $145,235.8 If something happens to a stay-at-home parent, would you be able to afford full-time care and other help to replace all the tasks they handle?

 What if both parents pass away?